What is Advertising Design?

 7. Collaboration: Advertising designers often work with copywriters, marketing teams, and other stakeholders to create cohesive advertising materials.
 They incorporate feedback and make revisions as needed.

 8. Preparation for Production: They prepare and finalize designs for production.
-This includes setting the correct resolution, color mode, and file format for print ads.
-This involves ensuring procedures are optimized for various platforms and screen sizes for digital ads.
+This includes setting the correct resolution, color mode, and file format for print ads and ensuring procedures are optimized for various platforms and screen sizes for digital ads.

 9. Presentation: They present final designs to clients or team members for approval, explaining their design choices and how they align with the campaign objectives.